Gkcloud5/Better-future/Learning/Network/02-Internet/01/HTTPS in network.md

 ##### 2.1 What is an HTTP method?

-* An HTTP method, sometimes referred to as an
+* An HTTP method, sometimes referred to as an HTTP verb
+	* Indicates the action that the HTTP methods are
+	* GET
+		* It expects information back in return
+	* POST
+		* It request typically indicates that the client is submitting information to the web server.
+			* Such as submitting information.